using The DJ in a BOX from MediaMoments.com

 The DJ Train with live DJ is $ 100.00 per hour.

 There's a two hour minimum, with a 50% discount for each additional hour.
-(So, for example, a three hour event with a live DJ is $300.00 for the first three hours, and $50.00 per hour after that.
+(So, for example, a three hour event with a live DJ is $200.00 for the first two hours, and $50.00 per hour after that.
 Over the years, this has been the most popular option, though we've had receptions that run six, eight or ten hours long over the years.)

 When using the DJ Train, the format is normally decided in advance, which limits what’s visible in the variety of musical genre’s (Top 40, Dance, Rock, Country, Big Band, etc.) This can be adapted to include background, Christmas or other holiday music, etc. The format also comes into play when the DJ Train runs out of songs to play that were put in by the public.
 In this case either the Announcer/DJ or the DJ Train computer will select songs based on the format.
 The format can also limit the number of slow (and/or almost slow) songs that can be played per hour, how many songs of a specific artist can be played (total and per hour,) and such things.